dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 </p>

-You can copy the session key; we will use it with the drone application to grant access to the burner wallet.
+You can copy the session key; we will use it with the drone application to grant access to the starknet burner.

 ### Connect to the drone application